 The sheer diversity that exists now is reflected in the Snowsports segment (but don’t worry – we haven’t neglected good old alpine skiing entirely).
 As a permanent entry on the calendar of international sports business professionals, ISPO Munich is responding to the latest demands within the winter sports sector.

-The increased level of variety is a development that is also set to benefit service providers and servicing machine manufacturers, who are being called upon to offer their services for a growing range of products.
-For them, a visit to the new Snowsports segment will reveal the latest innovations related to waxing, polishing, and adapting shoes, skis, and boards.
-When the materials are spot on, winter sports can be twice as much fun.
+The new diversity is a development that also affects service providers and manufacturers of service machines who have to offer their services for a growing range of different products.
+In the new snow sports segment you will find the latest innovations for waxing, grinding and fitting shoes, skis and boards.
+Winter sports are twice as much fun with perfect material.